 Some chip manufacturers (cough..Intel) like to turn off additional CPU options by default.
 Virtualization is one of them.
 And since we are going to use Oracle VM to run Magento 2 on our setup, we need to go to UEFI BIOS first.

 Enter UEFI by whatever key combination does it for you.
 Depending on the motherboard manufacturer, it could be Delete, Enter, F2, F10, F12, Escape.
 If you have trouble finding the right key and can’t look it up online for whatever reason, go to your Windows 10 settings.
 Hit the WINDOWS key and type Change Advanced Startup Options.

 Please note that the Restart Now button will actually restart your PC.
 You still have to use it.
 It’s tough, I know.

 Once you restart, new Advanced Restart Options will become available.
-On the screen that has appeared choose Troubleshoot > Advanced Options > UEFI Firmware Settings and click Restart again.
-Now you are in Advanced Restart menu.
+On the screen that has appeared, choose Troubleshoot > Advanced Options > UEFI Firmware Settings and click Restart again.
+Now you are in the Advanced Restart menu.

 Choose Troubleshoot > UEFI Firmware Settings.

 This option will enable you to go right to the UEFI BIOS.
 Once you are there, find VTx and check the box.
 You don’t need VTd but you can turn it on as well if you want.